Craighill Channel Lower Range Front Light

 The Craighill Channel Lower Range Front Light, named for William Price Craighill, was the first caisson lighthouse built in the Chesapeake Bay in Maryland, USA.
 First lit in 1873, the range marks the first leg of the maintained Craighill Channel from the Chesapeake Bay at the mouth of the Patapsco River into the Baltimore harbor and works in conjunction with the Craighill Channel Lower Range Rear Light.
-It has been owned by non-profit organization Historical Place Preservation, Inc. since 2005.
+It was owned by non-profit organization Historical Place Preservation, Inc. from 2005 until the government took back the property in 2017 due to neglect.
+The lighthouse was put up for auction and sold to the highest bidder on September 15 2017 for $95,000.